 Principles of Consolidation

 The accompanying consolidated financial statements include the accounts of Noodles & Company and its subsidiaries.
 All material intercompany balances and transactions are eliminated in consolidation.
-Certain reclassifications were made to prior year amounts to conform to the first quarter 2014 presentation.
+Certain reclassifications were made to prior year amounts to conform to this presentation.

 Fiscal Year